 The devices as well as controllers will converge to standby cluster, and it assumes the role of primary.

 When the original primary vManage cluster is recovered and back online, it assumes the role of secondary cluster and starts receiving data from the primary cluster.

-● In the event that a partial loss of the primary Cisco vManage cluster is seen, we recommend that you try to recover the primary cluster instead of switching over to the secondary cluster.
+● If a partial loss of the primary Cisco vManage cluster is seen, we recommend that you try to recover the primary cluster instead of switching over to the secondary cluster.

-A cluster with N nodes is considered to be operational if (N/2) +1 nodes are operational.
+A cluster with N nodes is operational if (N/2) +1 nodes are operational.

 A cluster with N nodes becomes read only if (N/2) +1 or more nodes are lost.

 ● Also, note the operator needs to validate that the tunnel interface is shut on the original primary cluster once it is up or back online.
 This operation cannot be performed until the cluster is up.

 Procedure 2.
 Failover due to Loss of Primary Data Center